ringcentral/ringcentral-integration-for-hubspot/README.md

 Visit [https://ringcentral.github.io/apps/hubspot](https://ringcentral.github.io/apps/hubspot) and install, then when click call button in Hubspot, you could choose call with RingCentral, check the video for detail.

-Note: **Calling providers is not available to free users**

 ## Important

+- **Calling providers is not available to free users**
-**If anyone have problem to see the panel, please reconnect RingCentral from https://ringcentral.github.io/apps/hubspot, then try select HubSpot as call provider and reselect RingCentral as call provider.**
+- **If anyone have problem to see the panel, please reconnect RingCentral from https://ringcentral.github.io/apps/hubspot, then try select HubSpot as call provider and reselect RingCentral as call provider.**

 ## Features